Stay informed Subscribe to our Blog

 How does it work?

-Although this not a complete tutorial, the steps below will show you how to create a logical volume (LV).
-For the sake of simplicity, these steps will begin with the assumption that you already have an AWS EBS volume mounted at /dev/sdf attached to a EC2 instance.
+Although this isn't a complete tutorial, the steps below will show you how to create a logical volume (LV).
+For the sake of simplicity, these steps will begin with the assumption that you already have an AWS EBS volume mounted at /dev/sdf attached to an EC2 instance.

 Typically, you start by setting a volume as "PV" which means physical volume.
 To do that you can use the pvcreate command:

 Then, we need to create a "VG" which means volume group.
 We can get that done with the following command: